-(f) Underlying manager risk
+(e) Underlying manager risk

-Using specialist managers is an important control for managing risk when investing in infrastructure assets.
-Nevertheless, specialist managers can and do make poor decisions in their research, development or operation of infrastructure assets.
-In addition, managers can be adversely affected by the loss of key personnel, operational problems, and their ability to manage growth.
-We seek to mitigate this risk by focusing on managers with strong experience and track records as well as by diversifying across different managers.
+Using specialist managers is an important control for managing risk when investing.
+Nevertheless, specialist managers can and do make poor decisions in the research and implementation of their strategies.
+In addition, managers can be adversely affected by the loss of key personnel and their ability to manage growth.
+The Manager seeks to mitigate this risk by focusing on managers with strong experience and track records as well as by diversifying across different managers.

-(g) Liquidity risk
+(f) Liquidity risk

 Liquidity relates to how quickly an investment can be realised for its market value.
-The Fund will be invested in illiquid infrastructure assets that have the potential to provide a higher return over the longer term when compared with more liquid investments.
+The Fund will be invested in illiquid vehicles with the potential to provide a higher return over the longer term when compared with more liquid investments.
 This means that Investors may not be able to redeem their investment in the Fund at a time of their choosing.
-Further, there is less ability to adjust quickly to changing circumstances, including general economic and market conditions, regulatory changes, new technologies, changes in consumer preferences, and changes affecting our specialist managers.
-We seek to mitigate this risk by having a broad diversification of projects and geography.
+Further, there is less ability to adjust quickly to changing circumstances, including general economic and market conditions, regulatory changes, new technologies, changes in consumer preferences, and changes affecting underlying specialist managers.

-(h) Limited operating history risk
+(g) Limited operating history risk